alcides/GeneticEngine/Readme.md

 The advantages of using STGP are:

-* the user does not need to know grammars, EBNF or any other grammar syntax
+* The user does not need to know grammars, EBNF or any other grammar syntax
-* there is no need for a textual representation of programs, as trees can be the only representation (à lá lisp).
+* There is no need for a textual representation of programs, as trees can be the only representation (à lá lisp).
-* there is no need for parsing a textual program to a tree, to then interpret the tree (unlike [PonyGE2](https://github.com/PonyGE/PonyGE2), which works on a textual level)
+* There is no need for parsing a textual program to a tree, to then interpret the tree (unlike [PonyGE2](https://github.com/PonyGE/PonyGE2), which works on a textual level)
 * Mutations and Recombination are automatically type-safe, where in a grammar that type-safety is implicit in the structure of the grammar (and hard to reason)